Eating Well for Menopause

 Working with fellow Registered Nutritionist Lynn Burns, we have written a book that addresses common questions asked by women about health and menopause.
 The book provides a summary of the science, practical diet and lifestyle tips and tailored recipes to support women going through the menopause.

-The questions covered in the book ‘Eating for Menopause’ include:
+The questions covered in the book ‘Eating Well for Menopause’ include:

 How can I best manage my weight during the menopause and maintain muscle?